ajrcarey/samples/README.md

 * filtered-index.tsx: A generic list filter component in Typescript/React with JSX.
 Allows interactive filtering and grouping irrespective of the source data format.
 Visible in action on the website of The London Festival of Contemporary Church Music at https://www.lfccm.com/whatson/composers/, https://www.lfccm.com/whatson/performers/, https://www.lfccm.com/whatson/works/, and https://www.lfccm.com/whatson/venues/.
 * system.rs: An excerpt from a music notation processing system.
 This file defines the LayoutSystem struct, the implementation block of which takes sets of grid lines and notational blocks and lays them out on a two-dimensional surface according to linear constraints.
 The layout of music notation is thus decomposed into a linear constraint system; resolving the constraints in the linear constraint system results in a correctly laid out system of music notation.

-## See also

-* pdfium-render, an open source high-level idiomatic Rust wrapper around Pdfium, the C++ PDF library used by the Google Chromium project: https://github.com/ajrcarey/pdfium-render

 ## Licensing

 Strictly GPL3 only.
 No warranty offered or implied.
 Purely intended as illustrative samples, not for real-world use.

+## See also

+* https://github.com/ajrcarey/pdfium-render: an open source high-level idiomatic Rust wrapper around Pdfium, the C++ PDF library used by the Google Chromium project